50 Years of Science at The National Wildlife Management Centre

 29

-We are trialling pre-bookable sessions aimed at families with neurodivergent children who and children with additional access requirements who need a relaxed environment to enjoy these activities.
+We continue our pre-bookable sessions aimed at families with neurodivergent children and children with additional access requirements who need a relaxed environment to enjoy these activities.

 Designed for families with children over 5 years old who need a more relaxed experience.
 We ask other visitors to please understand that tickets for this session are reserved for families with children with this need.